joes0451/SDKManager/ReadMe.txt

 It is recommended that you only install up to two packages at a time.

-If there are a large number of packages to update, or doing "Update all" has issues, it might be faster to manually do --update from the command line.
+If there are a large number of packages to update, or doing "Update all installed packages" has issues, it might be faster to manually do --update from the command line.

 *****************************************************************
 When you have finished adding any packages, always select:
-Manage SDK->Accept Licenses     and check the 'Accept Licenses' checkbox to be sure that all your licenses have been accepted.
+Manage SDK->Accept Licenses     and check the 'Accept Licenses' checkbox, and hit Submit, to be sure that all your licenses have been accepted.
 *****************************************************************